PassionDental/docs.passiondental.ca/ansible/deploying_a_check.md

 ## 2. Turn your script into an asset

-1. Create a folder for your check in `resources/sensu/custom_assets` folder (e.g. `smartsheet-populate-domains`)
+1. Create a folder for your check in `resources/sensu/custom_assets` folder (e.g. `pg-smartsheet`)
-2. Put your check in the folder you created
+2. Put your check in the folder you created (e.g. `pg-smartsheet`)
 3. Run the following playbook: `ansible-playbook playbooks/ops-server-sensu.yml --tags assets`

-- To upload a single check, you can run the following instead: `ansible-playbook playbooks/ops-server-sensu.yml --tags single_package,proto -e 'single_package=smartsheet'`
+	- To upload a single check, you can run the following instead: `ansible-playbook playbooks/ops-server-sensu.yml --tags single_package,proto -e 'single_package=pg-smartsheet'`

 ## 3. Write your check definition